Contents

 Bondholders enjoy several advantages, making them an attractive investment option for many individuals and institutions.
 These benefits include:

-- Steady income.
-Bondholders receive regular interest payments, providing a consistent income stream.
+Steady income.
+Bondholders receive regular interest payments, providing a consistent and predictable income stream.
+This can be particularly valuable for retirees or individuals seeking to supplement their income.

-- Lower risk.
+Lower risk.
 Compared to stocks, bonds are generally considered a less risky investment.
-Government bonds, in particular, are often seen as a safe haven for investors.
+Government bonds, in particular, are often seen as a safe haven for investors due to the perceived stability and creditworthiness of the issuing government.
+However, it’s important to note that all bonds carry some level of risk, including interest rate risk and credit risk.

 The risks of being a bondholder

-- Credit risk.
-There’s a risk that the bond issuer may default on its debt obligations, leading to losses for bondholders.
+Credit risk.
+There’s always a risk that the bond issuer may default on its debt obligations, leading to losses for bondholders.
+This could happen if the company or government experiences financial difficulties, such as declining revenues, increased expenses, or an economic downturn.

-- Inflation risk.
-High inflation can erode the purchasing power of future interest payments and the principal amount received at maturity.
+Inflation risk.
+High inflation erodes the purchasing power of your bond’s fixed interest payments and the principal amount received at maturity.
+This means that the real value of your investment may decline over time, even if the bond issuer fulfills its obligations.

 Types of bondholders